JonkyM/Java-Projects/README.md

 # CSE-220-Projects
-Small collection of the projects I did for my Java OOP class from last semester, nothing too crazy.
+Small collection of the projects I did for my Java OOP class from last semester.